SWIFT: A modern highly-parallel gravity and smoothed particle hydrodynamics solver for astrophysical and cosmological applications: Input Output strategy

 Finally, \swift can compute a variety of auto- and cross- power spectra at user-specified intervals.
 These include the mass density in different particle species (and combinations thereof) as well as the electron pressure.
 For the neutrino density, we also implement the option to randomly select one half of the particles only or the other.
 This helps reduce the shot-noise by computing a cross-spectrum between the two halves.

-The calculation is performed on a regular grid (usually of size $256^3$) and foldings \citep[see e.g.][]{Colombi2009} are used to extend the range probed to smaller scales with a typical folding factor of $4$ between iterations.
-Different window functions from nearest-grid-point, to CIC, to triangular-shaped-clouds can be used.
+The calculation is performed on a regular grid (usually of size $256^3$ and hence allowing for the Fourier transform to be performed on a single node).
+Foldings \citep{Jenkins1998} are used to extend the range probed to smaller scales with a typical folding factor of $4$ between iterations.
+Different window functions from nearest-grid-point, to CIC, to triangular-shaped-clouds can be used and are compensated for self-consistently \citep[see e.g.][]{Colombi2009}.
 This could easily be extended to higher-order schemes and to more particle properties.